Unfinished Companion Article to

 Should Art Imitate Reality?

 Is liberal filmmaking simply representing life rather than trying to influence it.
 Where do you draw the line?
 When do excessive violence and sex as borderline pornography become its own form of propaganda to draw in dollars and influence?
 The old “Does Hollywood lead or reflect culture” argument might be reworked here in the context of this latest art/reality schism.
 Should content be manipulated by the writer/director/producer/creator to reflect a POV that will influence turn-out at the polls, national elections?
 America against the world.
 Doris Day vs. Frederico Fellini.
-Oh, gasp.
-Not a return to fifties filmmaking!
-The horror of it!
+Oh, no. Not a return to fifties filmmaking!

 Is It Just a Movement or Is It Real?